berkeley-scf/tutorial-parallelization/parallel-R.md

 Caveat: with `mclapply` you can use a global variable in functions you call in parallel or pass the global variable in as an argument, in both cases without copying.
-However with `parLapply`, passing the global variable as an argument results in copies being made for some reason.
+However with `parLapply` and `makeForkCluster`, passing the global variable as an argument results in copies being made for some reason.

 Importantly, because forking is not available on Windows, the above statements only apply on Linux and MacOS.